FoxyGirl/try-redux-toolkit/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm dev`

+Runs the json-server and the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:5000](http://localhost:5000) to get info from server.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.